Cohort-Based Active Modality Acquisition: Acquisition Function Strategies

-Directly solving the cohort-level optimization problem to identify the optimal sample set $\gS^*$ is computationally intractable due to its combinatorial nature.
-Therefore, we employ several heuristic \acfp{af} that approximate the optimal selection by ranking samples for modality acquisition.
-These strategies, detailed further in \Cref{app:details_about_acquisition_function_strategies}, are derived from standard discriminative metrics (\Cref{subsec:auroc_and_auprc}) and can be categorized as follows (\Cref{tab:af_summary}):
+Directly solving the optimization problem to identify the optimal sample set $\gS^*$ is computationally intractable.
+Therefore, we employ heuristic \acfp{af} that approximate the optimal selection by ranking samples for modality acquisition.
+These strategies (\Cref{app:details_about_acquisition_function_strategies}) are derived from standard discriminative metrics (\Cref{subsec:auroc_and_auprc}) and can be categorized as follows (\Cref{tab:af_summary}):

-\begin{itemize} \item \textbf{Oracle Strategies:} As upper-bound benchmarks, they assume perfect knowledge of outcomes and true labels to greedily select samples yielding the largest immediate gain in the target metric. \item \textbf{Upper-Bound Heuristic Strategies:} These heuristics assume knowledge of scores under modality completion but are label-agnostic, relying on metrics like the true uncertainty reduction, rank change, or \ac{kldiv}. \item \textbf{Imputation-Based Strategies:} Grounded in counterfactual reasoning, these strategies use a generative model to predict how a sample's score might change if a missing modality were acquired. \item \textbf{Baseline Information Strategies:} These strategies make decisions using only information from the initially available modalities\ie without any imputation and pre-acquisition, such as its predicted uncertainty or probability. \item \textbf{Random Strategy:} This serves as a fundamental baseline by selecting samples randomly, without regard to any model scores. \end{itemize}
+\begin{itemize} \item \textbf{Oracle Strategies:} As upper-bound benchmarks, they assume perfect knowledge of outcomes and true labels to greedily select samples yielding the largest gain in the metric.

+\item \textbf{Upper-Bound Heuristic Strategies:} These heuristics assume knowledge of scores under modality completion but are label-agnostic, relying on metrics like the true uncertainty reduction, rank change, or \ac{kldiv}.

-Intuitively, these acquisition functions approximate the \ac{eig} from acquiring an additional modality.
-In our setting, \ac{eig} quantifies the expected improvement in a chosen performance metric given the additional information that would become available through a new modality.
+\item \textbf{Imputation-Based Strategies:} Grounded in counterfactual reasoning, these strategies use a generative model to predict how the score might change if a missing modality were acquired.

+\item \textbf{Baseline Information Strategies:} These strategies only use information from the available modalities\ie without imputations, such as its predicted uncertainty or probability.